How was the test developed?

 Backed by over 30 years of research by the Language Testing Research Centre (LTRC) at the University of Melbourne, OET has gone through a continuous cycle of research, validation and evaluation to ensure it is fit for purpose and relevant today.
 LTRC is an international leader in research and development in language assessment.
 It is part of the School of Languages and Linguistics at the University of Melbourne, which is ranked sixth in the world by the QS World University Rankings in 2013.

 Who owns the test?

-The test is now owned by Cambridge Boxhill Language Assessment, a joint venture between Cambridge English Language Assessment and Box Hill Institute.
+The test is owned by Cambridge Boxhill Language Assessment, a venture between Cambridge English and Box Hill Institute.